eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 minikube start --cpus 2 --memory 8192
 ```

 After the Minikube VM has started successfully, the `minikube tunnel` command should be run in order to support Hono's services being deployed using the *LoadBalancer* type.
-Please refer to the [Minikube Networking docs](https://github.com/kubernetes/minikube/blob/master/docs/networking.md#access-to-loadbalancer-services-using-minikube-tunnel) for details.
+Please refer to the [Minikube Loadbalancer docs](https://minikube.sigs.k8s.io/docs/tasks/loadbalancer/) for details.

 {{% note title="Supported Kubernetes Versions" %}}
 Minikube will use the most recent Kubernetes version that was available when it has been compiled by default.
 Hono *should* run on any version of Kubernetes starting with 1.13.6.
 However, it has been tested with several specific versions only so if you experience any issues with running Hono on a more recent version, please try to deploy to 1.13.6 before